Documentation

 Solver Phases

-Construction heuristic, local search, exhaustive search, partitioned search, and VND.
+Construction heuristic, local search, VND, typed exact search, and partitioned search.

 The solver runs phases in sequence.
 Each phase uses a different strategy to improve the solution.